-Direct comparison of SEIDR results with other iterative program synthesis frameworks is challenging because, in addition to differences in benchmarks used, Jiang et al. [2023] and Chen et al. [2023] do not always report the number of generated programs, which is the primary metric that we use to compare iteration against a replace-only baseline.21
+Direct comparison of SEIDR results with other iterative program synthesis frameworks is challenging because, in addition to differences in benchmarks used, Jiang et al. [2023] and [Chen et al. 2023] do not always report the number of generated programs, which is the primary metric that we use to compare iteration against a replace-only baseline.

-21Chen et al. [2023] do have a sentence "Note that typically one debugging turn is sufficient."
+&lt;sup>21[Chen et al. 2023] does have a sentence "Note that typically one debugging turn is sufficient"